-I am a scholar-activist-educator based out of California where I coordinate the Certificate of Achievement in Urban Agroecology at Merritt College.
-In addition to co-founding the The Cooperative New School, I recently co-founded Agroecology Commons, a worker self-directed non-profit dedicated to popular education, land rematriation, and cooperative networks.
+I am currently a Senior Program Officer for the McKnight Foundation's International Program.
+Previously, I coordinated the Certificate of Achievement in Urban Agroecology at Merritt College in Oakland, CA. In addition to co-founding the The Cooperative New School, I recently co-founded Agroecology Commons, a worker self-directed non-profit dedicated to popular education, land rematriation, and cooperative networks.
 As an agroecologist, and I have collaborated with various social movements around the world including the Landless Rural Workers Movement (MST) in Brazil and the Center for Integral Farmer Development of the Mixteca Alta (CEDICAM) in the Mixteca Alta of Oaxaca, Mexico.
 I am committed to popular and experiential education and to participatory action research.

-I coordinate the Certificate in Urban Agroecology at Merritt College, a community college located in Oakland, California.
-My courses at Merritt College include:
+From 2019-2021, I coordinated the Certificate in Urban Agroecology at Merritt College, a community college located in Oakland, California.
+My courses at Merritt College included:

 - ENVMT 2 Introduction to Sustainable Systems